Today you are going to experience five of the best fitness blogs and websites around

 You can then focus on building a social media presence to send traffic to your blog.

 But increasingly, social media sites want people to STAY on their sites.

 The five blogs on this list use a mixture of strategies to succeed.

 Some are built on reputation, some are built on social media popularity, and some are built on clever SEO strategies.

-It is not that reputation and social media cannot work; it is just that it is unlikely to work for you unless you happen to be a big name already.
+It is not that reputation and social media cannot work; it is just that it is unlikely to work for you unless you are already a big name.

 If you are, then you can learn a lot from some of the bigger players in the game.

 Here are five of the most popular fitness blogs.

 Five Health and Fitness Blogs That You Should Learn From